mitdbg/palimpzest/README.md

 There are a few things you need to do in order to use remote parallel services.

-If you want to use parallel LLM execution on together.ai, you have to modify the config.yaml so that `llmservice: together` and `parallel: True` are set.
+If you want to use parallel LLM execution on together.ai, you have to modify the config.yaml (by default, Palimpzest uses `~/.palimpzest/config_default.yaml`) so that `llmservice: together` and `parallel: True` are set.

 If you want to use parallel PDF processing at modal.com, you have to:
 1. Set `pdfprocessing: modal` in the config.yaml file.
 2. Run `modal deploy src/palimpzest/tools/allenpdf.py`.
 This will remotely install the modal function so you can run it.
 (Actually, it's probably already installed there, but do this just in case.
 Also do it if there's been a change to the server-side function inside that file.)

 ## Python Demo

 Below are simple instructions to run pz on a test data set of enron emails that is included with the system:

-- Set the system environment variables `PZ_DIR`.
-This is the root directory for the Palimpzest system.

 - Initialize the configuration by running `pz --init`.